Category Archives: purely humorous

 Somewhere along the path from conservatism to moderation I got labeled.

+It actually surprised me when I figured it out.
 To tell the truth I don’t know how it happened.
 I cheered the demise of Jimmy Carter, Walter Mondale, Mike Dukakis and even Al Gore.
 I listened to Rush as much as I could.
 Not even 8 years ago I was defending “W” against what I thought were unfair assaults from the left.
 I enjoyed liberal bashing.
 It was fun.

 Where did I go left?